Four Big Questions in Wake of Comey’s Firing

 -

-President Donald Trump’s sacking of FBI director James Comey has set up a crucial test of America’s democratic institutions, and the response will determine whether the country’s system of checks and balances can operate effectively in a moment of constitutional crisis.
+President Donald Trump’s sacking of FBI Director James Comey has set up a crucial test of the United States’ democratic institutions, and the response will determine whether the country’s system of checks and balances can operate effectively in a moment of constitutional crisis.

-Trump’s dismissal of Comey on Tuesday stunned lawmakers from both parties, former prosecutors, FBI agents and foreign governments, signaling that the president was out to stifle an investigation into whether he or his aides colluded with Russia during the presidential campaign.
+Trump’s dismissal of Comey on Tuesday stunned lawmakers from both parties, former prosecutors, FBI agents, and foreign governments, signaling that the president was out to stifle an investigation into whether he or his aides colluded with Russia during the presidential campaign.
 The decision drew immediate comparisons to the Watergate scandal, when President Richard Nixon in 1973 fired a special prosecutor delving into his administration’s cover-up of a break-in at Democratic Party headquarters.

 What comes next?
 Here are four key questions in the wake of Comey’s departure: